cfsengineering/CEASIOMpy/doc/source/user_guide/modules/CLCalculator/index.rst

 Installation
 ------------

-CLCalculator will be install automatically with the installation of CEASIOMpy, no further action required.
+CLCalculator will be installed automatically with the installation of CEASIOMpy, no further action is required.

 Analyses
 --------

-CLCalculator determine the Lift coefficient :math:`C_L` required to fly with the set of following conditions:
+CLCalculator determines the Lift coefficient :math:`C_L` required to fly with the set of following conditions:

     * Mass of the aircraft: :math:`M [kg]`
     * Mach number: :math:`Ma [-]`